Do you find yourself interested in the idea of designing, building, and repairing firearms?

 While the type of job you’re interested in and the type of guns you’d like that job to involve can impact the finer details of the necessary steps to become a gunsmith, the foundation of your education and career are likely to start the same no matter what.
 Let’s take a look.

-Most options require a high school diploma or GED at the least, and after that, you can explore certificates in gunsmithing.
-Many colleges and technical schools offer gunsmithing programs.
+There are many community colleges and trade schools that offer gunsmithing courses.
 Certificate programs typically take around six months to complete, and many are available online.

-On the other hand, some colleges also offer associate degrees in gunsmithing.
-Completing a gunsmithing associate degree program will take about two years.
-This program ensures that you acquire all the fundamental knowledge and skills to become a professional gunsmith.
+You can also obtain an Associate’s degree at some schools which will take about two years.
+This type of program ensures that you acquire all the fundamental knowledge and skills to become a professional gunsmith.
 Upon finishing an associate program, you’ll be ready for an entry-level gunsmithing job.

 - Identification and evaluation of firearm functions and designs